1 - Mapper

 In order to facilitate the usage for those who are already familiar with Spring Data JPA, the specs are named as closely as possible with Query Methods

-Negates the @Spec
+Negates @Spec

 You can use @Spec#not to indicate the inverse condition.
 By default, it is set to false, but if you set it to true, the result will be inverted.